 - Relaxation training.
 This intervention aids in the client’s ability to find calm and peace both physically and mentally.
 Relaxation approaches might also incorporate distress tolerance so that stressful events are less impactful.

 - Functional analysis.
-This tool involves noting the unwanted behavior and working backwards to understand how it is “reinforced,” or maintained.
+This tool involves noting the unwanted behavior and working backwards to understand how it is reinforced, or maintained.
 By understanding the reinforcer, the client can begin to learn and modify their motivation before the progression is triggered.

-Cognitive-behavioral therapy (CBT) uses behavioral therapies as a base of its view but assigns equal importance to thoughts and feelings.
+Cognitive-behavioral therapy (CBT) uses behavioral therapies as a base but assigns equal importance to thoughts and feelings.
 CBT is grounded in the idea that negative thinking patterns lead to unwanted feelings and behaviors, and problematic behaviors lead to unwanted feelings and negative thinking.
 This interconnectedness between thoughts, feelings, and behaviors is at the core of CBT.

 In CBT, a therapist will act as a coach and a teammate to assess and understand the systems in place that lead to the thoughts, feelings, and behaviors that the client wishes to address.
-In the case of substance use problems, the therapist would go beyond the behavioral therapy principles of trying to learn the source of reinforcement to understanding the thoughts and feelings that lead to the use as well as the thoughts and feelings that occur following the use.
+In the case of substance use problems, the therapist would go beyond the behavioral therapy principles of trying to learn the source of reinforcement to understanding the thoughts and feelings that lead to the use as well as the thoughts and feelings that occur following the use.2

 The therapist will look for cognitive distortions that feed into these behaviors.
-Cognitive distortions are flawed ways of thinking that may sound rational at the time while actually being irrational and illogical.
+Cognitive distortions are flawed ways of thinking that may sound rational at the time while being irrational and illogical.